Current gravitational-wave astronomy

 On 1 April 2019, the twin LIGO instruments, the Virgo detector, and the GEO600 instrument began their third observing run “O3”.
-KAGRA joined at the end of the run The detectors’ sensitivities had been further increased in the months before and in previous engineering runs.
+KAGRA joined at the end of the run.
+The detectors’ sensitivities had been further increased in the months before and in previous engineering runs.

 In October 2019 after the first half of O3 (called O3a), data taking was interrupted for a full month for maintenance and upgrades at the detectors.
 The second half of O3 (called O3b) was planned to conclude on 30 April 2020, but was finished already on 27 March 2020 due to the Covid-19 pandemic.

-Results from O3
+Highlights from O3